-2 see the person, to find the person, whether the person has 3 been dead or murdered, bring that body home and put it 4 away.
-At least if we had that, that would take a lot of it 5 away.
-But, we don't even have that.
-So, there's many of 6 us like that in this country.
-It's not just only us two.
-7 One of the things that I would encourage 8 this Inquiry is to incorporate into it that there are 9 missing women from all races, not just Indigenous people.
-10 We cannot be marginalized as, you know, victims.
-We're not 11 victims.
-We are a people, a strong people, strong race of 12 people that were given a tract of land that we shared with 13 others, and they have taken advantage of that through 14 genocide.
-15 Now, today, we're into suicide and homicide.
-16 That's not what was supposed to happen.
-It was supposed to L7 be a peace treaty where people are supposed to get along, learn each other's culture, respect each other, and work things keep happening and our politicians refuse to wake up.
+One of the things that I would encourage this Inquiry is to incorporate into it that there are missing women from all races, not just Indigenous people.
+We cannot be marginalized as, you know, victims.
+We're not victims.
+We are a people, a strong people, strong race of people that were given a tract of land that we shared with others, and they have taken advantage of that through genocide.

+Now, today, we're into suicide and homicide.
+That's not what was supposed to happen.
+It was supposed to be a peace treaty where people are supposed to get along, learn each other's culture, respect each other, and work together.
+That has not happened at all.
+That's why these things keep happening and our politicians refuse to wake up.
 The judicial system refuses to wake up.